Convert 6 Centimeters To Millimeters

 Q: What are some common mistakes to avoid when converting units?

 A: A common mistake is forgetting the conversion factor or using the wrong factor.
-Always double-check your work and ensure you are using the correct conversion factor for the units you're working with.
+So always double-check your work and ensure you are using the correct conversion factor for the units you're working with.
 Another common mistake is incorrect unit cancellation during calculation.
 Make sure the units cancel out correctly to get the desired units in your answer.

 Conclusion: Mastering Metric Conversions